 James T. Reilly, Principal, Reilly Associates

-Dr. Catherine L. Riddle, Research Scientist, Idaho National Laboratory
+Dr. Catherine L. Riddle, Senior Research Scientist, Idaho National Laboratory

-Dr. Catherine L. Riddle is a research scientist at Idaho National Laboratory and has 20 years’ experience in the area of radiochemistry and radiochemical separations.
-Her radiochemistry research involves multiple areas and disciplines including; actinide separations and speciation in the investigation of actinides and lanthanides for the expansion of new technologies for used nuclear fuel recycling and nuclear national security.
-Riddle continues to expand her involvement in both national and international research such as isotope ultra-purification for the particle physics work using 100Mo for the Neutrino Ettore Majorana Observatory (NEMO) and SuperNEMO projects, an international collaboration, which investigates neutrinoless double beta decay.
+Dr. Catherine Riddle is a senior research scientist at Idaho National Laboratory and has 23 years’ experience in radiochemistry and radiochemical separations.
+Her radiochemistry research involves multiple areas and disciplines including actinide separations and speciation in the investigation of actinides and lanthanides for the expansion of new technologies for used nuclear fuel recycling and nuclear national security.
+Riddle is an esteemed scientist in both national and international research areas including isotope ultra-purification for the particle physics work using 100Mo for the Neutrino Ettore Majorana Observatory (NEMO) and SuperNEMO projects, an international collaboration, which investigates neutrinoless double beta decay.
 She has lent expertise to the Department of Homeland Security (DHS) chemical weapons and high explosives identification work and continues to design new technologies in areas such as oil and heavy metal remediation, advanced neutron/antineutrino detection scintillators, rapid actinide chemical detection for first responders and other technologies geared at making the world a safer, better place.
-Riddle is a champion of mentoring young upcoming scientists who intern during the year at INL as well as future scientists through volunteering her time, energy, and expertise to STEM programs for K-12 students.
-Riddle has reached multiple thousands of students over the past 14 years with her workshops and presentations on Nuclear Forensics & Radiochemistry.
+Her expertise in the field of chemical detection of actinides has received acclaim through a 2020 R&D 100 award for her technology CoDeAc (Colorimetric Detection of Actinides) which has been licensed for commercialization under the CoDeAc Solutions company.
+Riddle has numerous patents and patents pending for her technologies.
+Riddle is a champion of mentoring young upcoming scientists through undergraduate and graduate programs and future scientists through volunteering her time, energy, and expertise to STEM programs for K-12 students.

 Mirza Rizwan, Chief Innovation Officer, MNC Si2microsystems

-Dr. Rebecca L. Rosas, Vice President for Strategic Planning, Texmark Chemicals, Inc.
+Dr. Rebecca L. Rosas, VP for Strategic Planning, Texmark Chemicals Inc.

-Dr. Rebecca Rosas is Vice President for Strategic Planning for Texmark Chemicals in Galena Park, Tex.
-She has previously been Vice President of R&D/Technology Center Manager prior to her promotion in late 2018.
-A graduate of McKendree College, she obtained an M.S. in Physical Chemistry at Eastern Illinois University.
-Rosas obtained a Ph.D. in Physical Chemistry from Texas A&M. During her studies, she was a Fullbright scholar, doing research at the University of Antwerp.
-Rebecca has been with Texmark Chemicals for almost two decades and has been a judge for the R&D 100 since 2014.
-She also is a member of the board for the Association of Laboratory Managers and is chairman of the Houston area chapter.
+Dr. Rebecca Rosas is VP for Strategic Planning for Texmark Chemicals in Galena Park, Texas.
+She was VP of R&D/Technology Center Manager prior to promotion in late 2018.
+Rosas has a B. S Chem (McKendree College) and an M.S. in Physical Chemistry (Eastern Illinois University).
+Rosas obtained a Ph.D. in Physical Chemistry (Texas A&M).
+She was a Fullbright scholar, doing research at the University of Antwerp.
+Rosas has been with Texmark Chemicals for 22 years.
+As a Six Sigma Green Belt, she has worked on committees for ASQ Six Sigma Green Belt exams.
+She is on the board for ALMA and is chairman of the Houston area chapter.
+Rosas is married to a wonderful man, James Rosas and they have one daughter, Jacqueline, who is KTNU Administrator at Katoen Natie, and a chihuahua adopted during the Pandemic called (very originally) Puppy.

 Dr. Kamal Sarkar, Professor, The University of Texas